Avint-IIoT/W-Electronics_PLC-2488/README.md

 # W-Electronics_PLC32-2488
-How to connect PLC32-2488 from W-Electronics to Avint IIoT Cloud PLC32-2488 is an ESP32 based PLC with:
+How to connect PLC32-2488 from W-Electronics to Avint IIoT Cloud.
+PLC32-2488 is an ESP32 based PLC with:
   * 4 analog inputs (0-10 VDC)
   * 8 digital inputs (0 / 24VDC)